D-Shwagginz/wa-cr/README.md

 ### Raylib

-To use the wa-cr Raylib additions such as converting a graphic to a Raylib Image, you must have raylib downloaded:
+To use the wa-cr Raylib additions you must have raylib installed:

 - Install raylib from [github](https://github.com/raysan5/raylib/releases)

 ## Usage

-* Use WAD.read(*wad location*)
-* Run 'shards run' from the install directory to run the program
+wa-cr includes

 ## Contributing